srkunze/fork/README.md

     result = fork(my_func, *args, **kwargs)

-## And what is result? ##
+## And what is this result? ##

-A future that behaves almost exactly as if it were the result.
+A future that behaves almost exactly as if it were the return value of my_func.
 That in turn means, as soon as you access the result and it is not ready yet, the main thread blocks.

 ## Speaking of threads ... ##